 1. Saying Goodbye to Maintenance

-Most would say that the biggest benefit of living in a condo is most of your maintenance needs being taken care of.
+Most would say that the biggest benefit of living in a condo is most of your maintenance needs to be taken care of.
 If you have health issues, travel frequently, or just simply don't want to deal with it - this will be a huge pro for you.
-Say goodbye to cutting the grass, cleaning the pool, or paying for a handy-man.
-Typically, there are several maintenance men on site that will tend to your needs in a timely manner.
+Say goodbye to cutting the grass, cleaning the pool, or paying for a handyman.
+Typically, several maintenance men on site will tend to your needs promptly.
 There will be a maintenance fee you will pay when taking ownership of the condo or leasing.

 3. Proximity to City

 Condos are typically located near or in the heart of a lively downtown area.
 Chattanooga offers an amazing combination of live music, festivals, restaurants for every palate, art scenes, and much more.
 Condo living would give you the advantage of easy access to all of these things.
 Some prefer the option of walking or riding a bike to work to get exercise and living in a condo would allow you to do so.

 Disadvantages of Condo Living

 Although 24/7 maintenance service is a huge benefit of condo living, the services cost money.
 The fitness center, pool, valet trash system, etc. are all included under The HOA fee.
 Essentially, whenever you purchase a condo, you become a business partner with the association.
 Most condos require you to pay the fee monthly on top of your mortgage.
 The fee amount varies on several things, such as the size, location, and condition of the condominium.
 Not only do you have to pay these fees monthly the entire time you are living in the condo, but you can count on these fees rising consistently as the years pass.